kylevedder/kylevedder.github.io/misc/state_of_robot_learning_dec_2025.md

 Pros:

- - Easiest data source to acquire - Enormous	amounts of diverse data
+ - Easiest data source to acquire
+ - Enormous amounts of diverse data
  - At full human speed

 Cons:

  - Enormous gap in reconstructing $s$ and $a$
-	 - State may not be from first person view, or be from a different angle, introducing a large state gap,
+	 - State may not be from first person view, or be from a different angle, introducing a large state gap
-	 - Actions must be entirely inferred from the raw data, likely via a pseudolabing process from another model (e.g. skeleton trackers / human hand trackers)
+	 - Actions must be entirely inferred from the raw data, likely via a pseudolabeling process from another model (e.g. skeleton trackers / human hand trackers)
  - Without full human DoF, trajectories are likely _not_ kinodynamically feasible, due to torso leaning, shifting weight, reaching, etc

 ### The hard problem of behavior cloning (OOD states)